-At the direction of the Supreme Court and in cooperation with the Colorado Bar Association, the Office of Attorney Regulation Counsel designed a professionalism school for newly-admitted Colorado attorneys.
-The Office of Attorney Regulation Counsel designed the curriculum and teaches the course in such a fashion as to address the most common ethical dilemmas confronted by newly-admitted attorneys.
+At the direction of the Supreme Court and in cooperation with the Colorado Bar Association, the Office of Attorney Regulation Counsel designed a professionalism school for newly admitted Colorado attorneys.
+The Office of Attorney Regulation Counsel designed the curriculum and teaches the course in such a fashion as to address the most common ethical dilemmas confronted by newly admitted attorneys.
 Attendance at the course is a condition of admission to the Colorado Bar.
 On an annual basis, nearly 800 admittees attend and participate in the training.
 Lawyers from the Office of Attorney Regulation Counsel committed hundreds of hours to the planning, administration, and presentation of the professionalism course.
 This course is separate and distinct from the ethics school and trust accounting school presented by the Office of Attorney Regulation Counsel.
+In 2009, the office participated in twelve separate presentations of the course.